montibbalt/haxe-evolution/proposals/0000-arbitrary-array-matching.md

 ## Drawbacks

-It could become confusing whether an exact Array length is required or not.
+- It could become confusing whether an exact Array length is required or not.

-This could make the order of patterns even more significant.
+- This could make the order of patterns more significant.

-There could also be performance implications that are hidden from the developer if e.g. Array slicing is used to capture the "Rest" of the Array.
+- There could also be performance implications that are hidden from the developer depending on the implementation.

 ## Alternatives